 The corpora cavernosa, the urethra, the testicles, and the structures of the umbilical cord are usually freed in Fournier’s gangrene.
 At the same time, the superficial and deep fascia and the skin are destroyed.

 Localized infection adjacent to an entry portal is the inciting event in the development of Fournier’s gangrene.

-Ultimately, an endarteritis obliterans develops, and the resulting subcutaneous and cutaneous vascular necrosis leads to localized ischemia and increased bacterial proliferation.
+Endarteritis obliterans develop, resulting in subcutaneous and cutaneous vascular necrosis, leading to localized ischemia and increased bacterial proliferation.
 Fascial destruction rates of up to 2-3 cm / h have been described.

-The very advanced or fulminating Fournier gangrene can extend from the fascial envelope of the genitals along the perineum, along the torso and, occasionally, in the thighs.
+The very advanced or fulminating Fournier gangrene can extend from the fascial envelope of the genitals along the perineum, the torso, and, occasionally, in the thighs.